qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 * Start a new QGIS project;
 * Before loading all the data we will add a background map.
-Open the :guilabel:`Browser` and load the :guilabel:`OSM` background map from the :guilabel:`XYZ Tiles` menu;
+Open the :guilabel:`Browser` and load the :guilabel:`OSM` background map from the :guilabel:`XYZ Tiles` menu.
-* Once the map is loaded zoom to |majorUrbanName|, South Africa.

 .. image:: img/osm_swellendam.png
    :align: center